temporalio/documentation/docs-src/concepts/what-is-a-codec-server.md

   Note that failures are not encoded by default; you must explicitly enable encoding on failures.

 Before you use a Codec Server to encode your data, ensure that you consider all the security implications of running codecs remotely.
-For example, codecs that perform encryption may need to be secured to prevent decryption by untrusted callers.
+For example, codecs that perform encryption might need to be secured to prevent decryption by untrusted callers.

 [Configure your Codec Server endpoints](/prod-readiness-context/how-to-set-up-codec-server) to decode the encoded data to its original format when viewed from the Web UI or tctl.

-The following samples provide implementation examples for applying authentication on your Codec Server using the GO SDK.
+The following samples provide implementation examples for applying authentication on your Codec Server using the Go SDK.

 - [Codec Server](https://github.com/temporalio/samples-go/tree/main/codec-server)
 - [GRPC proxy server](https://github.com/temporalio/samples-go/tree/main/grpc-proxy)